 |We embed videos from our official Vimeo channel.
 When you press play Vimeo will drop third party cookies to enable the the video to play and to collect analytics data such as how long a viewer has watched the video.
 These cookies do not track individuals.|

 |We embed videos from our official YouTube channel using YouTube’s privacy-enhanced mode.
 This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.

 Read more at YouTube’s embedding videos information page.

 Links to other websites

-The Diocese of St Albans website may contain links to enable you to easily visit other websites of interest.
-However, once you have used these links to leave the Diocese of St Albans site, you should note that the Diocese does not have any control over that other website.
-Therefore, the Diocese cannot be responsible for the protection and privacy of any information provided by you whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+The SADBF website may contain links to enable visitors to easily visit other websites of interest.
+These links are there to provide a means of access to certain other sites and their use means that the visitor leaves the SADBF website.
+The Diocese does not have any control over these other websites to which links are provided.
+The Diocese therefore cannot be responsible for the protection and privacy of any information provided by a visitor whilst visiting such sites, and such sites are not governed by this privacy notice.

 Visitors should exercise caution and look at the privacy notice applicable to the website in question.